+The area takes its name from the Clanwilliam Cedar tree which once forested the area but is now in danger of extinction.
 The Cederberg is world-renowned for its extraordinary rock formations (the world’s leading rock climbers love it), ancient San rock art and the staggering cornucopia of wild flowers that blankets the region every year to herald the start of spring (some have called it the greatest show on earth).

 The rooibos plant grows up to 1.5m (5ft) in height.
 Its thin branches carry bright green, waxy, needle-like leaves, and small yellow flowers in spring.
 A sturdy plant, rooibos has adapted to the region’s coarse, rocky soil and hot, dry summers.
 In addition to a network of roots just below the soil surface, it has a long taproot that grows as deep as 3m (10 ft) and enables the plant to access subterranean moisture throughout the harsh Summer months.

+Altitude, soil chemistry, microclimates and surrounding vegetation all affect and contribute to the quality of rooibos harvested.
 Growing the plant as close to nature as possible helps rooibos to retain its genetic integrity and result in superior quality rooibos that delivers on ultimate taste, colour, and aroma.

 The rooibos harvest takes place in the summer (January thru March in South Africa) and begins just after the first summer rains.
 The plants are cut to about 30 cm (1 foot) from the ground at harvest time and begin another major growth cycle the following spring.